Partial Identification of Individual-Level Parameters Using Aggregate Data in a Nonparametric Model: Introduction

+I provide a consistent plug-in estimator for the bounds and a valid, albeit conservative, inference procedure that works with aggregate data.
+I conduct a simulation study to demonstrate the performance of the estimation and inference procedures and what features of the aggregate data drive the width of the bounds.
+I find that when the aggregate data provides stronger restrictions on the joint distribution of covariates, bounds are more informative.

-To examine the informativeness of these bounds in practice, I apply this methodology to several different simulated aggregate data sets calibrated to a Rhode Island standardized exam score data set.
-I find that bounds are relatively wide on predictive effect parameters of interest.
-Imposing monotonicity shape restrictions in the empirical application helps narrow bounds on test score gaps, and using additional data at a finer level of aggregation makes bounds on test score gaps even narrower.
-This suggests that it is easier to obtain useful individual-level results from aggregate data when the data is aggregated at a finer level and when the researcher can impose more restrictive assumptions about the individual-level data generating process.
+To examine the informativeness of these bounds in practice, I apply this methodology to a Rhode Island standardized exam dataset.
+I find that bounds are very wide on conditional pass rate gaps of interest.
+Imposing monotonicity shape restrictions narrows the bounds.
+With restrictions implied by additional subgroup pass rate data, bounds are more informative, especially under monotonicity and subgroup pass rate restrictions.
+A homogeneity restriction on the underlying individual-level model results in empty estimated identified sets.